Segun Gele

-Segun Gele (born Hakeem Oluwasegun Olaleye; 2 May 1974) is a Nigerian born make-up artist and entrepreneur based in United States.
+Segun Gele (born Hakeem Oluwasegun Olaleye; 2 May 1974) is a Nigerian born makeup artist and entrepreneur based in United States.
 His work was featured on CNN for his ability to tie the gele in flamboyant style, a fashion attire of significant importance to the Yoruba, Nigerian and West African women's fashion culture.

+He pioneered the revolutionary art of gele tying which earned him the brand-name "segungele".

 Personal life

 Oluwasegun was born on 2 May 1974 in the Cross River State, Nigeria.
-He grew up in Lagos and finally relocated to the United States in 2001.
-In 2010, he married his wife, Olufunmilola, and they have three wonderful children.
-Segungele is a multi-talented and gifted individual who has excelled in every area he ventured into.
-He pioneered the revolutionary art of gele tying which earned him the brand-name "segungele".
+He grew up in Lagos and relocated to the United States in 2001.

+In 2010, he married his wife, Olufunmilola, and they have three children.

 Education and career

 Gele is an alumnus of St. Gregory's College, Lagos.
 SegunGele graduated from Lagos State University in 2001, with a degree in English.
 His career as a fashion personality and makeup artist started in Houston.
 SegunGele revealed that he learnt to tie the gele from his mother while growing up.
 His career kickstarted when, at a party in Houston, he bet $7 with a woman to impress her by tying her gele beautifully.
 He won the bet and subsequently went on to make $265 that day from tying other women's headgear.
 He made a business out of this and is paid to tie gele and do makeovers at events.